CodyNicholson/Frontend_Web_Development_Notes/Intro_to_HTML_and_CSS/creatingFrameworks.md

-#Creating Frameworks
+# Creating Frameworks

 There are collections of CSS classes that make a page layout easy to implement

-One such collection, bootstrp, divides the webpage into 12 columns to display data on a webpage by using classes
+One such collection, bootstrap, divides the webpage into 12 columns to display data on a webpage by using classes

 For Example: